 Your vote is important.
 Whether or not you plan to attend the Annual Meeting, we hope you will vote as soon as possible.
 You may vote by telephone or through the Internet by following the instructions on the notice you received, or, if you receive a paper proxy card by mail, by completing and returning the proxy card or voting instruction form mailed to you.
 Please carefully review the instructions on each of your voting options described in this proxy statement, as well as in the notice you received in the mail.

-Thank you for your ongoing support of and continued interest in Alarm.com Holdings, Inc. We look forward to seeing you at the Annual Meeting.
+Thank you for your ongoing support of and continued interest in Alarm.com Holdings, Inc.

 Sincerely,

 Stephen Trundle

 President, Chief Executive Officer and Director